-1. Anchor Task – the entire class spends time on a question guided by the teacher.
-The children are encouraged during this time to think of as many ways as possible to solve the question as possible.
+1. Anchor/In Explore Task – the entire class spends time on a question guided by the teacher.
+The children work in pairs and are encouraged during this time to think of as many ways as possible to solve the question as possible.

-2. Guided Practice – practice new ideas in groups, pairs or individually guided by the teacher.
+2. Guided Practice – practice new ideas in groups, pairs or individually guided by the teacher or working independently.

 3. Independent Practice – practice on your own.
 Once children have mastered the concept they use their reasoning and problem solving skills to develop their depth of learning.

 In addition to daily Maths No Problem lessons, all classes have Mental Maths times.
 The emphasis of these short burst sessions is to develop times table knowledge and focusses on verbal/oral Maths encouraging explanation and exploration of mental maths methods.
 This builds fluency and instant recall strategies for the children to use as tools to help them with their processes in Maths.